jkroso/edn.js/Readme.md

-# edn
+# edn-js

-An EDN reader and an EDN writer for JS
+An EDN reader and an EDN writer for JS.
+It tries to use native JS types when possible but currently JS has no equivalent of EDN's List or UUID; so edn-js provides them.

 ## Installation